What is a congenital single ventricle heart defect?

 - Treatment from a multidisciplinary team

-- Your child's team will consist of a surgeon, a cardiologist, nurses, a social worker, a nutritionist and a nurse practitioner to ensure all of your child's and family's needs are met.
+- Your child's team will consist of a surgeon, a cardiologist, nurses, a social worker, a nutritionist and a nurse practitioner to help meet your child's and family's needs.

 - Renowned surgical care